Munnu/Stroll-Safely/diary/week2/may_16th_log.md

 I tried to do a little bit of the bounds creation.
 I haven't gotten to the point where I can display my top left and bottom right corners, but right now I am assuming they work.
 I am missing some sort of weird crucial piece as to generating that bound.
 I know that the only way for me to generate a bound is whenever there is a start and end address loaded into the map itself.
 Once I can think through that part and confirm that the top left and bottom right coords make sense, I'll definitely be on the right track.

+#May 17th Log:
+I forgot to do a log for today but I am writing this on the 18th.
+I have a tendency to be into the woods and think that there is a much better way to do things and then spin my wheels.
+It was suggested to me to use PostGIS but I don't think I have time to learn this new technology.
+I also spent a lot of time yesterday trying to figure out how to generate bounds.
+It was really simple.
+A matter of adding 0.01 or something to latitude and longitude values to create a buffer based on the latitude and longitude of the route generated.
+I knew that, but at the same time I thought it needed to be way more complex, that and I couldn't get my bounds to agree.
+I found out I had a slight typo somewhere.

+[This wiki resource on Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees) was helpful to me in order to understand how many decimal points equal to a block or two.
+I also recognized that my bounds can go beyond the size of the land itself and into the water because it is highly unlikely that I would have to route through water (is that even possible with google maps), or have a crime that's positioned in the water.

+I also generated this script that is still running as I speak (On May 18th minutes to 1pm) that would decimalize the latitude and longitude into their separate columns.
+Right now in my table the location (latitude, longitude) is of type text.
+I wanted to use Point but that's a learning curve I don't have time for this week.
+I want to be able to finish up my algorithm.
+My entries are over 1.1 million in my database and since I'm using python to do string magic and populate these two columns, it's been taking hours to do.

+What I need to do for the May 18th is to create a 2d array grid based on the latitude and longitude values and section them into N pieces, then find the crimes that fit inside of each block.
+Once I do that, one half of my algorithm will be complete.